1. Plan ahead

 Individually wrap holiday figurines in white, acid-free tissue paper and place inside a sturdy plastic or cardboard box.
 Cushion the space between items with polyester batting.

-6. Salvage broken memories
+6. Salvage broken items

 Are you hanging onto beloved glass ornaments that are chipped or broken?
 Arrange them together in a bowl with the damaged parts hidden.
 Add tinsel or silver garland for extra sparkle, and display the bowl where it’ll